Wimbledon: Nadal upset by Muller in marathon

 Muller, however, is a cut above Brown, Rosol and Darcis.
 He is having the best year of his career despite his advanced tennis years, capturing a first title in Sydney in January and claiming a grass-court title in the Netherlands two weeks ago.

-No one has won more matches on grass in 2017 than Muller, who is a former junior No. 1.
+No one has won more matches on grass in 2017 than Muller, a former junior No. 1.

 Now he has earned a spot in a second grand slam quarterfinal, nine years removed from his first.